 Primary improvements (of which there must be at least one) – examples of which include the installation of comprehensive insulation or setting up a low-carbon heating system through the use of a solar thermal device, a ground source heat pump, or an air source heat pump; and

 Secondary improvements – such as the installation of secondary double-glazing, draught-proofing, and updating the heating control systems.

-The extension to the duration of the scheme is thought to have been the government’s response to concerns about the relatively low number of installers who have secured accreditation for doing works under the scheme.
-As we reported on the 16th of November, only a little more than 1,100 installers had so far sought the necessary approval.
+The extension to the scheme’s duration is thought to have been the government’s response to concerns about the relatively low number of installers who have secured accreditation for working under the scheme.

 Any energy efficiency measures will be timely for landlords since the government has already indicated its intention to increase minimum energy efficiency standards in homes still further – a minimum “D” Energy Efficiency Rating by 2025 and a minimum “C” rating by 2030.

 Many people have grown accustomed to working from home during the course of the pandemic.
 They may have found that they like it so much that they have every intention of continuing to do so in future.
 As a result, many former commuters are no longer held quite so hostage to the city-centre offices in which they once worked.
 A life in the altogether more peaceful and agreeable surroundings of a home on the coast has become very much on the cards.